Exile (American band): 1965–1972: Caravan of Stars and early singles

 In late 1965, Richbourg took the band to Nashville to record material he had selected and produced, including the single "Alligator Time".
 It featured double entendre lyrics and spoken-word ad-libs.
 The single was credited to Jimmy Stokley and the Exiles, and was issued through Monument Records.
 Grigsby also contacted Peggy Rogers, a manager for radio and television host Dick Clark.
-After seeing the band perform at Speck's, she encouraged them to travel to Cincinnati Music Hall in Cincinnati, Ohio, to accompany Lou Christie at a stop on Clark's Caravan of Stars touring revue.
+After seeing the band perform at Speck's, she encouraged it to travel to Cincinnati Music Hall in Cincinnati, Ohio, to accompany Lou Christie at a stop on Clark's Caravan of Stars touring revue.
 The Exiles rehearsed with female backing vocalists for a performance of his single "Lightnin' Strikes".
-During rehearsal, Cornelison noted the vocalists had been singing wrong notes and taught them the correct melody.
+During rehearsal, Cornelison realized the vocalists had been singing wrong notes and taught them the correct melody.
 As Christie was not present during rehearsals, he did not notice this correction until the performance.
 Afterward, he asked who had corrected the arrangement; when Cornelison stated he was responsible, Christie asked him to write down the correct notes, a move that impressed Rogers.

 Exile was a backing band for Caravan of Stars, a touring revue hosted by Dick Clark (pictured circa 1974).

 In 1966, Rogers asked the Exiles to accompany a Caravan of Stars show at Stoll Field in Lexington, Kentucky, after a truck delivering instruments to the show broke down.
 They continued to tour on Caravan of Stars throughout October and November, backing acts such as the Yardbirds.
 John Caldwell, a Caravan of Stars manager, encouraged the band to travel to New York City in 1967 to record for Date Records.
 These featured the Exiles solely as vocalists, with the instruments played entirely by session musicians.
 They recorded a cover of the Young Rascals's "What Is the Reason", as well as the originals "Come Out, Come Out, Whoever You Are" and "I'd Love to Give My Love Away".
 None of these singles were successful.
 Caldwell also asked the band to move to New York City, so the band would not have to travel between there and Kentucky while recording for Date Records.
 Cornelison refused and quit, as he wanted to rejoin college and study musical theater.
 He was replaced by Bernie Faulkner, who had played with them at Speck's.
 In addition to the keyboard, Faulkner contributed on guitar and saxophone.
 Smith was drafted after the band's move to New York City, leaving the Exiles without a bass player.
 He was briefly replaced by Larry Davis, whom the other members met while in New York, but he quickly left due to personality conflicts.
 As a result, Howard contacted Pennington and successfully asked him to rejoin.
 After three months in New York, the Exiles returned to Kentucky and resumed performing at Speck's.